france-connect/sources/docker/_doc/docker-stack.md

 ## Description

-This directory contains everything to run a local FranceConnect or AgentConnect stack.
+This directory contains everything to run a local FranceConnect stack.
 This local environment is as close as possible to the other distant ones (proxy, rp, a virtual HSM ...).
 Be careful not to launch too many containers as it could take too much resources (we are working on that).

 ## Content

-- The core applications (core-\*) which are the main applications of FranceConnect (FC), AgentConnect (AC) and FranceConnect+ (FC+).
+- The core applications (core-\*) which are the main applications of FranceConnect (FC) and FranceConnect+ (FC+).
 - The back office applications (exploitation-\*) used to manage the projects.
-- The identities providers mocks (fip-_ for FC and FC+, fia-_ for AC).
+- The identities providers mocks (fip-\_ for FC and FC+).
-- The services providers mocks (fsp-_ for FC and FC+, fsa-_ for AC).
+- The services providers mocks (fsp-\_ for FC and FC+).
-- The user websites for [FC / FC+](https://franceconnect.gouv.fr) and [AC](https://agentconnect.gouv.fr).
+- The user websites for [FC / FC+](https://franceconnect.gouv.fr)
 - The eIDAS applications which are used for european interoperability.
 - All software needed alongside those apps to make the stack work (MongoDB, Redis, SoftHSM, NginX, Squid, Elasticsearch, ...).